- Things to Do

 As a traveler on the move, the app lottery can be a great time saver.
 It will require that you have a mobile device and either wi-fi access or the willingness to use data charges which add up if you are from overseas!
 Here’s how it works:

 On each public performance date, a limited number of tickets for that night’s performance will be distributed via mobile lottery through the TodayTix app.
-You can enter the lottery between 12:00am (midnight) and 12:00pm (noon) on the day of each public performance.
+You can enter the lottery between 12:00 am (midnight) and 12:00 pm (noon) on the day of each public performance.
 Each winner will get two (2) tickets to that night’s performance.

-Step 2: Open the app and scroll down to find “Free Shakespeare in the Park”.
+Open the app and scroll down to find “Free Shakespeare in the Park”.
 Enter the lottery for two free tickets.
 Make sure your name and e-mail address are correct and that TodayTix push notifications are turned on, so you can receive confirmation of lottery status.
 On the confirmation screen, you may double or triple your odds by sharing your entry via Facebook and Twitter.

 This is the most popular, but time-consuming way to get a ticket.
 It’s a bit of a New York tradition to have waited online for Shakespeare in the Park tickets at least once in their lives.
 It can actually be a fun and rewarding experience!
-Here is how it works:

 Advice and survival tips for the waiting on the ticket line

 For example, one day will be designated as a Brooklyn location ticket voucher distribution site.
 There is still the regular line by Central Park, but the location in Brooklyn will have some tickets.

-Ticket vouchers will be distributed between 12:00pm noon and 2:00pm until they run out.
+Ticket vouchers will be distributed between 12:00 pm noon and 2:00 pm until they run out.
 Please note that the lines for these outer borough distributions can be long.
 Not nearly as long as the regular one at Central Park, but you are not guaranteed a ticket.
-But its a good reason to get out of Manhattan and check out somewhere new!
+But it’s a good reason to get out of Manhattan and check out somewhere new!

-As a last resort, try the standby line which starts to form at 6pm at the Delacorte Box Office.
+As a last resort, try the standby line which starts to form at 6 pm at the Delacorte Box Office.
 If there are any unclaimed tickets, they are distributed just before 8 pm.
 There is a limit of 1 standby ticket per person.

 OTHER SUMMER FUN

 If you are looking for other free summer activities be sure to check out our free summertime guide.
 And if you are looking to save money on lots attractions, think about getting a tourist pass.
-If you need some guidance about this read our post, “Should you buy a NYC tourist discount card?“
+If you need some guidance about this read our post, “Should you buy an NYC tourist discount card?“